phoikoi/pimesh/part1/PIMESH.md

 To create the mesh network on the Raspberry Pi we are using [batman-adv](https://www.open-mesh.org/projects/open-mesh/wiki), which is part of the standard linux kernel.
 We are going to configure the batman-adv kernel module to take control of the WiFi interface **wlan0** and create a mesh network over WiFi.
 Batman-adv will then create a new interface **bat0** to allow the Pi to send network traffic over the mesh network.
 This will be explored more in the section on [network access](ROUTE.md)

 You need to complete the following steps on all the Raspberry Pis that you want to be part of the mesh network, including the gateway and bridge nodes.
-You can choose to use [headerless setup](/additionalResources/HEADERLESS_SETUP.md) or a keyboard, mouse and monitor to access the Pi command line.
+You can choose to use [headless setup](/additionalResources/HEADLESS_SETUP.md) or a keyboard, mouse and monitor to access the Pi command line.

 ## Create the SD card and perform initial setup

 1. Download the latest Raspbian image from [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/).
 Choose the Raspbian Buster Lite version.
 2. Flash the image to an SD card suitable for your Raspberry Pi.
 Instructions are available [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) if needed.
-3. If you are doing a [headerless setup](/additionalResources/HEADERLESS_SETUP.md) insert the SD card back into your computer.
+3. If you are doing a [headless setup](/additionalResources/HEADLESS_SETUP.md) insert the SD card back into your computer.
 Open a command line or terminal on your computer and change to the directory where the SD card boot partition is mounted and create an empty file in the boot partition called ssh:
     - *Linux* : ```touch ssh```
     - *MacOS* : ```touch ssh```
     - *Windows command prompt* : ```type NUL >> ssh```